Moroccan Hammam Essaouira Morocco

 • Better sleep

-• Boost to the immune system by activating blood circulation
+• Boost the immune system – activate blood circulation

-• Improved body / mind connection – energy and balance
+• Improved body / mind connection – more energy, balance

 Gunpowder Green Teaedenridgellc.com

-Sipping mint tea in a cooling room is the Moroccan Hammam grand finale.
-I’ve become addicted to it, and drink the tea almost every day.
-It’s made from gunpowder tea, a form of green tea that increases energy, improves endurance, and is especially beneficial to your health.
-It’s heaven when you add fresh mint, a touch of honey, and serve it with a few dates.
+Sipping mint tea in a cooling room is the grand finale of a Moroccan hammam.
+I’m addicted to the delicious drink and enjoy it every day.
+It’s made from gunpowder green tea and fresh mint leaves.
+Gunpower green tea increases energy, improves endurance, and is beneficial to your health.
+It’s heaven when you add fresh mint, a touch of honey, and serve with a few dates!

 CoCooning Spa Massage Room

-Fresh pomegranate juice is another favorite Moroccan drink.
-You can buy it in the Medina or along the beach and watch as a vendor squeezes juice from the gorgeous scarlet-red fruit.
+Fresh pomegranate juice is another favorite drink in Morocco.
+You can buy it in the Medina or at stands along the beach, and watch Moroccan vendors squeeze juice from the gorgeous scarlet-red fruit.

 Egyptian Pyramids Next

-The time in Essaouira has been beneficial in many ways, but also challenging.
-It took the first few weeks to get into the local vibe.
-It’s not an easy place for a solo woman traveler, but my wanderings are about experiencing and understanding local cultures.
-The massive cultural change took me by surprise and was more than I ever imagined.
+During my time in Essaouira, it took a few weeks to get into the swing of local vibes.
+Essaouira isn’t an easy place for a solo woman traveler, but my wanderings are about experiencing and understanding local cultures, values, and way of life first-hand.
+Even though I’m an experienced traveler, the massive cultural change surprised me and was greater than imagined.

 Great Sphinx of Giza – Encyclopedia Britannica touregypt.net